 The NREMT certification tests are two exams that EMT certification in Kansas is based on.
 Pass the exams and you can be placed on the nursing registry in Kansas.
 You can click here for a more detailed analysis of the EMT examinations.

 Step 5: Get your name put on the National EMT Registry

 Pay the $80 fee for applying, have already successfully passed the NREMT exams and you can get registered as an MET on the national registry.

 How much do EMTs earn in Kansas?

-The median U.S. salary for EMTs and Paramedics was $33,380 in 2017 per the Bureau of Labor Statistics.
-The data table below highlights all the salary and hourly wage information for EMTs in Kansas.
+The bls.gov data table below highlights all the salary and hourly wage information for EMTs in Kansas.

-What is the employment outlook for EMTs and Paramedics in Kansas?
+The Employment Outlook for EMTs and Paramedics in Kansas